okisoftware/okic-payment-gateway/README.md

 ```

-If the API request is unsuccessful the response returns JSON payload in format:
+For both examples, if the API request is unsuccessful the response returns JSON payload in format:

 ```json
 {